algorithmicbiaslab/public-resources/README.md

-# public-resources
+# Public Resources

-A collection of free resources for the public
+This repository is a collection of free resources that BABL AI created and released for public use.